Discover how using keyword gap analysis help you to drive traffic to your website. Check out the five steps on how to conduct keyword gap analysis.

 Here are the strategies you can use to get the most out of your keyword gap analysis.

 Filling in the “gap” should not be that hard right?
-I would say yes if you know what exactly is the gap that you are looking at.
-Without further ado, let’s find that missing gap and fill them up!
+I would say yes if you know what exactly is the gap that you are looking at…or if you have a keyword gap analysis tool like RankingGap to do the job for you.

-Allow me to show you the five steps on how to conduct keyword gap analysis.
+But now, let me show you the five steps on how to conduct a keyword gap analysis first.